 Postwar mid-century modern homes were designed to blend indoor and outdoor living.
 Homeowners could view their gardens through floor-to-ceiling windows and easily interact with the outdoor environments through sliding glass doors and patios level with interior floors.
 Landscaping for these homes was—and remains—clean and uncomplicated, with an emphasis on hardscape and the pleasures of outdoor living.

-In the 1950s and 1960s, home builders like Joseph Eichler and Alexander Construction Company made Modernism accessible to the masses—building post-and-beam tract homes with exuberant, often exaggerated rooflines in Southern and Northern California.
-Mid-century modern homes also can be elsewhere, like Sarasota, Florida; Austin, Texas; Durham, North Carolina; and Australia.
+In the 1950s and 1960s, home builders like Joseph Eichler and the Alexander Construction Company made Modernism accessible to the masses—building post-and-beam tract homes with exuberant, often exaggerated rooflines in Southern and Northern California.
+Mid-century modern homes can be found elsewhere, like Sarasota, Florida; Austin, Texas; Durham, North Carolina; and Australia.

 Mid-century modern homes in California were often designed for the Mediterranean climate.
 Atriums were built at the entrance or in the center of the home.
 Lee Ann Marienthal Gardens created this Orange County landscape with an emphasis on mid-century and Asian design.
 An appealing escape, the atrium features boulders, a pond with waterfall, a flagstone patio and pond surround, and shade-tolerant plants like Japanese maples.
 Marienthal's team installed plants like star jasmine to hide the utilities, Coleonema pulchellum 'Sunset Gold', anemone 'Honorine Jobert', and Australian violet.Continue to 2 of 25 below.

 Postwar Pad in the Pacific Northwest

-Designed by one of the owners of the design firm Building Lab and his landscape designer wife, the home features a sloping front yard that connects it with the surrounding hills.
+Designed by one of the owners of the design firm Building Lab and his landscape designer wife, the landscape features a sloping front yard that connects it with the surrounding hills.
 They also got back to the home's roots by adding an entry courtyard patio surrounded by horizontal wood fencing.
 Among its sustainable features are a Toro drip irrigation system, salvaged fencing, and a permeable gravel driveway.Continue to 4 of 25 below.

 While its good bones remained, a 2,200-square-foot Eichler home in Northern California's Oakland Hills needed to be fully restored.
 Among other things, Beckner Contracting brought back the home's trademark carport and entry atrium.
-Growing in the wall-hugging planters are agapanthus (right) and delicate shoots of bamboo against the entry wall.Continue to 7 of 26 below.
+Growing in the wall-hugging planters are agapanthus (right) and delicate shoots of bamboo against the entry wall.
+The home is one of just 48 Eichlers in the Sequoyah Hills tract, nicknamed "the lost Eichlers of the Oakland hills”.Continue to 5 of 25 below.

 Orange County Modern

 An Eichler home in San Jose features a large covered atrium created in an Asian style by MScape Design.
-The wood pergola provides year-round shelter, while decking is made of TimberTech in walnut.Continue to 9 of 26 below.
+The wood pergola provides year-round shelter, while decking is made of TimberTech in walnut.
+The design emphasizes horizontal lines and incorporates stone, water, and shoji-inspired screens.Continue to 7 of 25 below.

 09 of 25

 10 of 25

 11 of 25

 12 of 25

 Southern California Eichler

 Floating pavers in a sea of Mexican river rock lead to the entry of an Eichler home in Southern California.
-Created by Grounded, the design is modern, focusing on bold shapes, repetition, minimalism, and a deep connection between architecture and the landscape.Continue to 15 of 26 below.
+Created by Grounded, the design is modern, focusing on bold shapes, repetition, minimalism, and a deep connection between architecture and the landscape.Continue to 13 of 25 below.

 Kansas City Cool

 Mid-century modern homes are everywhere, including Kansas City, Missouri.
 Clockwork designed a carpet of healthy green grass rimmed by a neat border of Mexican river rock that hugs the home's concrete pad.Continue to 14 of 25 below.

 Webber + Studio, Architects breathed new life into a mid-century modern in Austin.
 Architect David Webber added cedar benches that match the home's exposed wood.
 The original concrete and aggregate driveway and path were reused as saw-cut pavers for a new walkway.Continue to 15 of 25 below.

 You'll find numerous mid-century modern custom-designed homes and subdivisions in Southern California's San Fernando Valley.
 Jeremy Taylor Landscapes used Brazilian ipe for a Studio City pool deck.
 The bench is made of poured-in-placed concrete.
 Beneath the cantilevered patio cover is a rescued fireplace: an original near-mint 1960s Majestic rescued curbside at remodel.

 Concrete Block Wall

 A simple mid-century tract home was spruced up by Minnesota's Ground One with a decorative concrete block wall, reminiscent of the beautifully patterned designs from the 1950s and 1960s.Continue to 17 of 25 below.

 19 of 25

 20 of 25

 A generous setback allows for a meadow of ornamental grasses like Big Muhly and Mexican feather grass.
 Designed by Robert Leeper Landscapes of Austin, the grasses and other plants are deer resistant.Continue to 21 of 25 below.

 22 of 25

 Clean and Simple

 Seed Studio likes to keep it clean and simple.
 Pea gravel paves the fire pit terrace.
 Drought-tolerant plants include low-growing dymonida and senecio, which are both grayish green.Continue to 23 of 25 below.

 Just Add Color

 Extra-large fiberglass pots by International Art Properties are set on pea gravel against a horizontal wood-slat fence at a mid-century modern house in Mill Valley, California.
 Designed by Bradanini & Associates Landscape Architecture, the design features horsetail (Equisetum hyemale), which can be invasive if not contained.Continue to 25 of 25 below.